-- Remove and chip trees and root balls in the head scarp area of the North Pit landslide adjacent to tension cracks and scarps (approximately 40 acres) - Conduct annual surveys of the slope monitoring monuments and inclinometers - Continue to monitor the drainage channels on the east and south walls of the North Pit, the east wall of the South Mine area, and other areas throughout the property, and make improvements as necessary.
+- Install inclinometers in the area that was regraded in 2023. - Conduct annual surveys of the slope monitoring monuments and inclinometers and conduct maintenance as needed. - Add drainage channels to the area regraded in 2023 to mitigate erosion. - Continue to monitor the drainage channels on the east and south walls of the North Pit, the east wall of the South Mine area, and other areas throughout the property, and make improvements as necessary.